 Use a Good Notebook

 You don’t have to spend big money on a swanky journal from the get-go.
 In fact, some of my favorites have been from the discount bin at bookstores or TJ Maxx.
 The point is to use it, not stare at the cover, so looks are secondary to function.
 Some people even use the cheap spiral notebooks for sale for 20 cents during back to school specials, while others swear that investing a little more cash will ensure that you don’t let it collect dust on your nightstand.
 Whatever works for you is the right notebook.
 A word of caution, here, though: if you want to be able to go back and read your entries for years to come, you need to get a good enough notebook to last.
 It doesn’t have to be archival quality, but do look for one with acid-free paper.
 My grandmother’s journal is difficult to read in places due to the quality of the materials.
-You may have a nosy granddaughter like me one day, so use good enough paper to hold your words for a long time.
+You may have a nosy granddaughter like me one day, so use the best paper you can afford to hold your words for a long time.
 I am currently using the uber-popular (for good reason!)
 Leuchtturm 1917.

 Use the Right Pen